Frequently Asked Questions

 ”I’ll wait until other doctors are doing it, then I’ll do it.”

 A: This response is potentially due to our legal system and providers wanting safety in numbers.
 If doctors provide the same care as other providers in their area, no matter how insufficient or incomplete this care may be, they theoretically decrease their risk of losing a lawsuit in the case of a stillbirth by saying “I do what any other provider would have done.”
 If doctors do anything different from the providers around them, potential future plaintiffs could theoretically argue they provided a different standard of care than the norm, and this could put them at greater legal risk.
+However, progress in prenatal care depends on doctors thinking critically, gathering appropriate data on which to make decisions, and doing the right thing for their patients, regardless of legal systems and backwards incentives.

 ”I want to see more research first, even if it’s not a fully controlled randomized study.”

+A: We direct those inquiries to our research archive.
+Many doctors will review the existing body of research about small placentas and EPV and conclude they should incorporate this into their practice.
 To further support these extensive findings, we hope to see even more large-scale and ethically conducted research in the future.
 However, asking for more research is always an option in the field of medicine.
 What qualifies as “enough” research to implement a new practice?
 Many will look at the current evidence base for EPV and small placentas and decide that the risk of not incorporating EPV into prenatal care exceeds the risk of continuing with the status quo of ignoring placenta sizes as a risk factor for stillbirth.

 ”When ACOG supports EPV, then I will implement it.”